-- the consolidated statements of financial position as at April 30, 2020 and 2019; ٠ - the consolidated statements of comprehensive loss for the years then ended; ٠ - ٠ the consolidated statements of changes in equity for the years then ended; - ٠ the consolidated statements of cash flows for the years then ended; and - ٠ the notes to the consolidated financial statements, including a summary of significant accounting policies.
+- the consolidated statements of financial position as at April 30, 2021 and 2020; - the consolidated statements comprehensive loss for the years then ended; - the consolidated statements of changes in equity for the years then ended; - the consolidated statements of cash flows for the years then ended; and - the notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at April 30, 2020 and 2019, and its consolidated financial performance and consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at April 30, 2021 and 2020, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").